ProofHub/api_v1/sections/comments.md

 Update comment
 ----------------

-* `PUT /projects/23423233/<section>/123456/comments/895623.json` will update the comment from the parameters passed for the section specified.
+* `PUT /projects/23423233/<section>/123456/comments/895623.json` will update the comment from the parameters passed for the section specified ie. topics or tasks.

 ```json
 {